 The Arctis Nova Pro Wireless has a fully-retractable bidirectional “ClearCast Gen 2” microphone, which features noise canceling and has a frequency response of 100 - 6,500Hz and a sensitivity of -38dBV/Pa.

 The microphone’s performance is excellent: It picks up crisp, clear vocals and does a pretty good job of minimizing background noise.
 It doesn’t make you sound overly breathy, harsh, or nasal, and you also have the option of tweaking the mic’s EQ in the accompanying Sonar software.
 In my testing the mic was able to consistently filter out my aggressively clicky keyboard, but only managed to do the same with my erratically barking Pomeranian about 70% of the time.

 The mic attaches to the headset with a thin, flexible wire that’s easy to pull out but can be a little tricky to push back in.
-The mic automatically mutes when it’s stowed; luckily there’s also a mute button on the left earcup so your teammates don’t have to hear you fumbling to put it away.
+There's a mute button on the left earcup so your teammates don’t have to hear you fumbling to put it away.

 Features and Software of SteelSeries Arctis Nova Pro

 The Arctis Nova Pro Wireless is made with multi-platform gamers in mind.
 The headset comes with a wireless base station, which can connect to two audio sources (such as a PC and a PS5) via dual USB-C ports.
 You can then use the base station as a “command center” to switch between sources and adjust EQ and other audio settings.
 The base station can be controlled from the base station (using the multi-function volume/scroll knob and touch button), or from the headset using the volume wheel.